Corollarium/modelarium-helloworld/README.md

 This project is the most basic toy application showing how to use [Modelarium](https://github.com/Corollarium/modelarium) to quickly create a web application.
 It uses [Lighthouse](https://lighthouse-php.com/) as GraphQL engine, serving backend with Laravel.

+This project shows how to create a new datatype (`Title`), but it does not have relationships or user authentication.
+For a more involved and realistic example with those see [modelarium-example](https://github.com/Corollarium/modelarium-example).

 ## Running this code

 This code is ready to run.
 It's a default scaffold Laravel project with Vue ui, except for the `resources/js` directory, which was slightly modified to build a SPA with vue-router and implements a header component, with a corresponding change to routes.
 We already added the Graphql files too, of course.